 If you treat shopping like a full-contact blood sport with bargains as the scoreboard and showing off to your friends and family back home is something you like the idea of, then hiring a private car and driver makes perfect sense.

-A private car and driver is the most useful tool you will invest in while shopping like you mean it in Bali.
+A private car and driver is the most useful investment you can make to lower the friction of getting around and going on shopping expeditions in Bali.

 Every hotel provides a booking service for a private car and driver, especially for day tours.
 It’s one of the many revenue streams a hotel depends on, so don’t be surprised that they take a significant markup.

-I have a Golden Rule never to pay more than IDR50k for a ride to somewhere local from a hotel, and that’s being generous.
-For around $5 you should be able to get anywhere within a 5km radius.
+I have a Golden Rule never to pay more than IDR100k for a ride to somewhere local from a hotel, and that’s being generous.
+For around $10 you should be able to get anywhere within a 5km radius.

-If you book a private car and driver for a day tour from a hotel, expect to pay upwards of IDR800k or 1 million+ for 8 hours.
-That will include a 40-50% commission to the hotel and if the driver is employed directly by the hotel then the driver will likely only be receiving IDR200-300k.
+If you book a private car and driver for a day tour from a hotel, expect to pay upwards of IDR 1 million+ for 8 hours.
+That will include a 40-50% commission to the hotel and if the driver is employed directly by the hotel then the driver will likely only be receiving a fraction of that.

 The most common mistake is to book a driver with the hotel and expect the best.
-They will undoubtedly be providing the lowest cost driver possible, and while the car may be in top condition your driver will most likely not have a clue as to your expectations.
+They will undoubtedly be providing the lowest cost driver possible, and while the car may be in a decent condition your driver will most likely not have a clue as to your expectations.

-8. Be really clear about the time-frame and how much you will be paying.
+10. Be really clear about the time frame and how much you will be paying.

-For example, if you intend to see a waterfall on the northern side of Bali, don’t expect to be back at your hotel in less than 10 hours, if not much longer.
-Daily hire of a car and driver is usually 8 hours, plus 100k per hour thereafter.
+For example, if you intend to see a waterfall on the northern side of Bali, good drivers will be quoting for a 12-hour day.
+Daily hire of a car and driver is usually 10 hours, plus 100k per hour thereafter.